Christmas Tea Party: a British inspired Christmas tea party menu, complete with recipes and decor ideas for high tea.

 Christmas Tea Party Menu

-Traditionally a full afternoon tea has a savoury course to begin with, mostly comprised of tea sandwiches, followed by scones with cream and jam, and then small sweets and desserts.
+Traditionally a full afternoon tea is served late afternoon and has a savoury course to begin with, mostly comprised of finger sandwiches, and savoury snacks, followed by scones with cream and jam, and then small sweet treats and desserts.

 - egg salad on mini croissants